berespt/hummingbird/site/content/registration/_index.md

 image: ''
 intro:
   description: >-
-    The only way to buy the ticket is through the **Indiegogo campaign**.
+    The only way to buy the ticket is through the **Indiegogo campaign** (after registering you will receive the link).

     You can choose to pay for the ticket only or support our exchange by